 4. Masking Tape (or painter’s tape)

 I love this stuff!
-It allows you to tape directly to surfaces (whiteboard, desks, etc.) without any nasty residue or damage to the walls.
+It allows you to tape directly to surfaces (whiteboards, desks, etc.) without any nasty residue or damage to the walls.

 Use it to section off areas of your whiteboards to display objectives or vocabulary words.